Olympic Nature Experience’s mission is to connect our community with nature and each other through inclusive and immersive outdoor experiences.

 - When air quality is unsafe for children and sensitive groups.

 Our staff are up extra early on inclement weather days checking for alerts and monitoring the weather.
-They are making a decision based on safety for the students throughout the class day and safety for families in traveling to the class location.
 You will be notified by text no later than 8am the morning of class changes.

-For snow and ice we will follow Sequim School District for Dungeness Rec Area and we follow BOTH Sequim and Port Angeles School District for Green Point to determine closures.
+For snow and ice, we follow Sequim School District and Port Angeles School Districts.
 You can follow along on the school districts websites as early as 6:30 AM.
+If Sequim School District or Port Angeles School District cancels school, ALL Olympic Nature Experience Programs will be cancelled.

 In the event a single class or the entire school closes due to COVID-19 exposure, students will be offered virtual distance learning until they can return to school, refunds will not be given during this time.